towczare/servlet-sda/02_maven-current-date-format-servlet/README.md

-# 01_maven-current-date-servlet
+# 02_maven-current-date-format-servlet
-Simple servlet using maven archetype presenting current date.
+Simple servlet using maven archetype presenting current date in different formats.

 ## How to run it?